GetStream/stream-video-android/README.md

 ### 0.2.0 milestone

+- [ ] support settings.audio.default_device (Daniel or Jc)
 - [ ] Deeplink support for video call demo & dogfooding app (skip auth for the video demo, keep it for dogfooding) (Daniel)
 - [ ] Chat Integration (Jaewoong)
 - [ ] XML version of VideoRenderer (Jaewoong)
 - [ ] Local Video disconnects sometimes (ICE restarts issue for the publisher. we're waiting for the backend support) (Thierry)
 - [ ] Call Analytics stateflow (Thierry)
+- [ ] sortedParticipants stateflow doesn't update accurately (Thierry)
-- [ ] Automatically handle pagination and sorting on > 6 participants
+- [ ] Automatically handle pagination and sorting on > 6 participants (Daniel)
+- [ ] Bug: Sample app has a bug where we don't subscribe to call changes, we need to use call.get in the preview screen so we know the number of participants (Daniel)
 - [ ] Ringing: Make it easy to test
 - [ ] Ringing: Make a list of what needs to be configurable
+- [ ] Ringing: Sounds for incoming, outgoing, call timed out.
+Sound for someone joining a call (Disabled by default).
+Docs on how to change them
 - [ ] Publish app on play store
 - [ ] Report version number of SDK on all API calls (Daniel)
 - [ ] Bug: java.net.UnknownHostException: Unable to resolve host "hint.stream-io-video.com" isn't throw but instead logged as INFO (Daniel)
 - [ ] Bug: screensharing is broken. android doesn’t receive/render (not sure) the screenshare. video shows up as the gray avatar
 - [X] Reactions
-- [X] bug: screenshare is not removed after it stops when a participant leaves the call (Thierry) (probably just dont update the state when the participant leaves)
+- [X] Bug: screenshare is not removed after it stops when a participant leaves the call (Thierry) (probably just dont update the state when the participant leaves)

 ### 0.3.0 milestone